alphagov/re-request-an-aws-account/README.md

 bundle exec rails test
 ```

-To sign in as a development user, visit <http://localhost:3000/dev-login>.
+To sign in as a development user, visit <http://localhost:3000/dev-login> (to try different email addresses, you can provide a `email` parameter).
 If you want to test with real Google SSO, you can [create an application in the Google Cloud Console](https://console.developers.google.com/apis/credentials).

 Deploying to PaaS
 -----------------